patrickeaton/aws-ssm-config-manager/README.md

 `--missingLocalAction  [string] [choices: "keep", "remove"] [default: "keep"]` When a key exists locally, but is missing in AWS.
 When pulling, should the key be kept or removed locally.

+` --emptyKeyAction [string] [choices: "skip", "replace"] [default: "skip"]` AWS SSM does not support empty strings.
+This will determine what to do with empty keys.
+They can either be skipped or replaced with a placeholder value.

+`--emptyKeyPlaceholder [string] [default: "[EMPTY]"]` AWS SSM does not support empty strings.
+When the emptyKeyAction is replace, this will be the value used to replace the empty string.

 `--config, -c [default none]`
 A path to a pre-configured config file to use instead of command-line flags.
+If a path is not provided it will default to checking aws-ssm.config.(json|js|ts) in the current directory.
 See below.

 `--verbose, -v[vv] [count] [default 0]`
 The level of logging that the script should output, publishing different values at different levels